Technical SEO matters! A lot.

 Step this way…Whether you are performing first time or for investigating issues for clients’ website, I’ll tell you about some significant methods and tools while letting you know about the key areas to focus on that would help you conduct the audit.

 So, let’s begin!

-In layman’s words, a Technical SEO audit is the process of identifying errors in website that might be causing issues for search engines when their algorithm crawl web pages and hence create a report for improvement.
+In layman’s words, a Technical SEO audit is a process of identifying errors in a website that might be causing issues for search engines when their algorithm crawl web pages and hence create a report for improvement.

-Wait a moment……Before we move ahead, read these important points:
+Wait a moment……Before we move ahead, read these important technical SEO audit points.